Constructor-io/constructorio-ui-autocomplete/README.md

 #### 🛍️ Shopify-Specific Defaults

-If you are using the Constuctor autocomplete component inside Shopify without using the [Constructor.io Shopify App](https://apps.shopify.com/constructor-connect), you can use  the `useShopifyDefaults` prop to enable automatic navigation handling:
+If you are using the Constructor autocomplete component inside Shopify without using the [Constructor.io Shopify App](https://apps.shopify.com/constructor-connect), you can use  the `useShopifyDefaults` prop to enable automatic navigation handling:

 ```tsx
 <CioAutocomplete